MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

     ![Screenshot of the credential on SSMS.](../images/upd-dp-300-module-15-lab-17.png)

 1. If you mistyped and need to recreate the credential, you can drop it with the following command, making sure to change the name of the storage account.
-(Only run this command if you need to go back and recreate the credential)
+(Only run this command if you need to go back and recreate the credential).  select **New Query**, then paste and execute the following query.

    > **Note:** Skip this step if you have already created the credentials correctly.